COVID-19 impact on Pathways LA hours, events and trainings. LEARN MORE

 What programs does Pathways LA offer to help pay for child care?

 Pathways LA Child Care Payment and Assistance Programs serve eligible families by providing subsidies and services for children from birth through age 13 (up to age 21 for children with exceptional needs), funding permitting.
-These programs, which are designed to support low-income parents with child care, include CalWORKs Stage 1 and the California Department of Education programs: Stage 2, Stage 3, Alternative Payment, and Berendo Program.
-To determine which program can assist you in paying for child care services, please contact our Resource and Referral department or use our online Eligibility Tool

-Can Pathways LA help me find a child care provider?
+Can Pathways LA help me find a childcare provider?

-Pathways LA maintains a database of licensed child care providers, including child care centers and family child care homes that offer care in our service area.
-Additionally, we have information on legally license-exempt child care centers.
+We also have information on legally license-exempt child care centers.
 This service is free and available to anyone living or seeking child care in the Pathways LA service area, regardless of income.

-Will Pathways LA reimburse all of my child care costs?
+Will Pathways LA reimburse all of my childcare costs?

 What is a Family Fee?

-A Family Fee is the amount a participant must pay toward child care costs based on income, family size and the fee schedule established by the State.
-Families with a certified need of less than 130 hours per month will be assessed a part-time fee while families with a certified need of 130 hours or more per month will be assessed a full-time fee.
+Families with a certified need of fewer than 130 hours per month will be assessed a part-time fee, while families with a certified need of 130 hours or more per month will be assessed a full-time fee.
 The Family Fee is distinct from the Co-Payment.

 What is a Co-Payment?